Edwards Syndrome

 How common is Edwards syndrome?

-What is the life expectancy for someone with Edwards syndrome?
+What is the prognosis for babies with Edwards syndrome?

 Are there any treatments for Edwards syndrome?